mculpo/echo_ecs/README.md

 # Entity Component System (ECS) Library (Simple and Accessible)

 This is a straightforward and accessible C++ Entity Component System (ECS) library that provides an uncomplicated way to manage game entities, components, and systems.
-ECS is a widely-used design pattern in game development that simplifies the organization of game objects' data and logic, making it ideal for both beginners and experienced developers, it ECS don't use Data Oriented.
+ECS is a widely-used design pattern in game development that simplifies the organization of game objects' data and logic, making it ideal for both beginners and experienced developers.

 ## Contents